Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

 \subsection{Other Strategy Models}

-While easily to interpret, GPs are computationally inefficient to train: the hyperparameter optimization time scales as the cube of the training data size.
-This forces a trade-off between computational complexity and the effectiveness of the learned strategy, and prevents easy online strategy fine-tuning as more task data becomes available.
+There are many benefits to using GPs to model the strategy function (\ref{eq:strategyform}), including the interpretability of the output variance as a level of strategy confidence.
+One downside to using GPs is that they are very computationally inefficient to train: the hyperparameter optimization time scales as the cube of the training data size.
+This forces a trade-off between computational complexity and the effectiveness of the learned strategy, which benefits from seeing as much training data as possible.
+It also prevents easy online fine-tuning of the learned strategy as more task data becomes available.

 If training complexity becomes too cumbersome, the strategy function (\ref{eq:strategyform}) may be replaced by a different data-driven model that best fits the requirements of the considered task.
-In addition to computational complexity, there are two main considerations for choosing a strategy model for HPL: \begin{enumerate} \item The model should be able to approximate our best reasonable guess for the true shape of the underlying function (e.g. bounded, continuous, etc.) \item The model should have a way of estimating the confidence in a particular strategy evaluation. \end{enumerate} Any data-driven model that appropriately satisfies these two requirements may be used in place of the GP without affecting the theory presented in this paper.
+In addition to computational complexity, there are two main considerations for choosing a strategy model for HPL: \begin{enumerate} \item the model should be able to approximate our best reasonable guess for the true shape of the underlying function (e.g. bounded, continuous, etc.), and \item the model should have a way of estimating the confidence in a particular strategy evaluation. \end{enumerate} Any data-driven model that appropriately satisfies these two requirements may be used in place of the GP without affecting the theory presented in this paper.